anilgursahani/phptravels/README.md

 1. Rename the driver file to geckodriver.exe

 To run tests locally using Chrome issue the following command:
- - mvn -p nogrid, chrome, devhost, test
+ - mvn -Pnogrid,chrome,devhost test

 To run tests locally using Firefox issue the following command:
- - mvn -p nogrid, firefox, devhost, test
+ - mvn -Pnogrid,firefox,devhost test